Jaded-Encoding-Thaumaturgy/JET-guide/docs/misc/comparison.md

 ```

 !!! note
     You need [`vivtc`](https://github.com/vapoursynth/vivtc) installed for the above snippet to work.
-You can install it with `vsrepo.py install vivtc`.
+    On Windows, You can install it with `vsrepo.py install vivtc`.

 #### Cropping

 Crops the source video by *n* pixels from the selected side.
 For example, `left=20` will remove 20 horizontal pixels starting from the left side. *This should be used on sources that use letterboxing or other form of borders.*

 !!! warning
-    If you are cropping with odd numbers, you will need to convert your clip to 16-bit depth with 4:4:4 chroma subsampling.
+    If you are cropping with odd numbers, you will need to convert your clip to 4:4:4 chroma subsampling.

 ```py